Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ## Use Case Overview

-This scenario focuses on energy demand forecasting.
-This is the task of predicting the future load on an energy grid.
-It is a critical business operation for companies in the energy sector.
-For example, energy grid operators need to maintain the fine balance between the energy consumed on a grid and the energy supplied to it.
-If too much power is supplied to the grid, it can result in energy wastage or even technical faults.
-However, if there is not enough supply to meet demand it can lead to blackouts, leaving many people without power.
+This scenario focuses on energy demand forecasting where the goal is to predict the future load on an energy grid.
+It is a critical business operation for companies in the energy sector as operators need to maintain the fine balance between the energy consumed on a grid and the energy supplied to it.
+Too much power supplied to the grid can result in energy waste or technical faults, not enough supply to can lead to blackouts leaving customers without power.
 Typically, grid operators can take short-term decisions to manage energy supply to the grid and keep the load in balance.
 An accurate short-term forecast of energy demand is therefore essential for the operator to make these decisions with confidence.

-This scenario shows how the task of energy demand forecasting can be approached as a machine learning problem.
-Models are trained on a public dataset from the [New York Independent System Operator (NYISO)](http://www3.dps.ny.gov/W/PSCWeb.nsf/All/298372E2CE4764E885257687006F39DF?OpenDocument), which operates the power grid for New York State.
+This scenario details the construction of a machine learning energy demand forecasting solution.
+The solution is trained using a public dataset from the [New York Independent System Operator (NYISO)](http://www3.dps.ny.gov/W/PSCWeb.nsf/All/298372E2CE4764E885257687006F39DF?OpenDocument), which operates the power grid for New York State.
 The dataset includes hourly power demand data for New York City over a period of five years.
 An additional dataset containing hourly weather conditions in New York City over the same time period was taken from [darksky.net](https://darksky.net).

 ## Data Description

-The data for this sample is stored in a blob storage container on Azure.
-Instructions for downloading this data are provided in the next section.
 There are two datasets: *nyc_demand.csv* and *nyc_weather.csv*:

 **nyc_demand.csv** contains hourly power demand values for New York City for the years 2012-2017.
 The data has the following simple structure: